vega-studio/deltav/docs/intro.md

 - `Color Picking`: Easily set up a layer to have its instances rendered to a color buffer to have feedback in mouse interactions with the instance.

 - `Resource Management` Pipeline: You can create your own resource managers for different types of assets!
-Or you can use the built in Image and Font Resource manager to get MOST tasks done!
+Or you can use the built-in Image and Font Resource manager to get MOST tasks done!

 - `Basic Surfaces`: Get started with your visualization QUICKLY and with helpful intellisense feedback.
 We wrapped some common concepts like animation loops and project structure into simple classes to get you rolling FAST!